cbg-ethz/SCITE/README.md

 predicted trees internally with the true tree.

 ##  Output Files

+### 1. ML/MAP trees

-ML trees are each written to files in GraphViz and Newick format.
+ML/MAP trees are written to files in GraphViz and Newick format.
 Files are numbered consecutively (e.g. dataKimSimon_ml1.gv, dataKimSimon_ml1.newick, dataKimSimon_ml2.gv, dataKimSimon_ml2.newick, ...).
 The base name of the output file is derived from the name of the input file (unless a different name is specified via `-o <filename>`).

+### 2. Trees sampled from the posterior distribution (optional)

+When the `-p <INT>` option is set, **SCITE** samples from the posterior distribution, and writes the sampled trees to a single file using the parent vector format (one tree per line).
+The name of the output file is derived from the input file name using the ending *.sample*.

 ## Parameters